panchnayak/tech-blog/linux/README.md

-# Cresting Linux VMs on Virtual Box or Vmware Workstation
+# Creating Linux VMs on Virtual Box or Vmware Workstation

 Here I am using VMware Fusion on my MacbookPro to create and manage the VMs, you can use any virtualization software like VirtualBox for your laptop or desktop.